-Analog Devices, Inc. (ADI) designs products that make efficient use of raw materials to minimize the amount of materials utilized.
+ADI designs products that make efficient use of raw materials to minimize material use.
 Additionally, design-for-environment concepts are incorporated to use alternative chemical constituents in our products.
-We also attempt to minimize quantities of incoming packaging materials to reduce waste.
+We also minimize quantities of incoming packaging materials to reduce waste.

 A key component of ADI’s approach to environmental management is pollution prevention.
 Pollution prevention practices are incorporated into manufacturing operations.

-- Stormwater Prevention Plan: Locations of materials and industrial activities that are potentially exposed to rainwater and snow melt are included in our stormwater prevention plan to ensure that appropriate pollution prevention and best management practices are in place and consistently being improved.
-We have built enclosures to protect transportation-associated loading and unloading activities, waste rolloff containers, and solid waste/recycling compactors.
-Our inspection program includes visual monitoring and sampling to promote effectiveness of the prevention plan.
+- Stormwater Pollution Prevention Plan: Locations of materials and industrial activities that are potentially exposed to rainwater and snow melt are included in our stormwater prevention plan to promote application and improvement of appropriate pollution prevention and best management practices.
+We have built enclosures to protect transportation-associated loading and unloading activities, waste roll-off containers, and solid waste/recycling compactors.
+Our inspection program includes visual monitoring and sampling to promote effectiveness of the plan.

-- Hazardous Materials Contingency Plan: This plan is designed to prevent and minimize hazards to public health, safety, or welfare of the environment (fires, explosions, spills, or any other unplanned sudden or nonsudden release of hazardous wastes, hazardous waste constituents, or hazardous materials to the air, soil, surface water, or ground water).
+- Hazardous Materials Contingency Plan: This plan is designed to prevent and minimize hazards to public health, safety, or welfare of the environment by fires, explosions, spills, or any other unplanned release of hazardous wastes, hazardous waste constituents, or hazardous materials to the air, soil, surface water, or groundwater.
 This plan is incorporated in the emergency preparedness and response requirements in the ADI ISO 14001/OHSAS 18001 environmental, health, and safety management system.

-- Oil Spill Prevention Control and Countermeasures (SPCC) Plan: This plan features prevention and control technology to reduce the likelihood of a discharge of oil from the involved site or facility.
+- Oil Spill Prevention Control and Countermeasures (SPCC) Plan: This plan features prevention and control technology to reduce the likelihood of a discharge of oil from a site or facility.